-The help center, by default, offers the option for end-users to submit requests.
-End-users who submit requests can also manage their support requests in the customer portal.
+The help center offers the option for end users to submit requests by default.
+End users who submit requests can also manage their support requests in the customer portal.

-The help center might not offer the option to submit support requests.
-It depends on how the help center is set up.
-This section describes the default options for submitting requests and tracking request in the customer portal, without any customization.
+The help center may not offer the option to submit support requests depending on how it's set up.
+This article describes the default options for submitting and tracking requests in the customer portal without any customization.

 Submitting a support request

-End-users can submit requests using the support request form (or web form) on your help center.
-Depending on how your help center is set up, users may or may not be required to signed in to submit support requests in your help center.
+End users can submit requests using the support request form (or web form) on your help center.
+Depending on how your help center is set up, users may or may not be required to sign in to submit support requests in your help center.

-The support request form might contain more fields than those described in this section.
+The support request form may contain more fields than those described in this section.
 It depends on how the help center is set up.
-You cannot remove any of the default fields on the submit request form.
-However, you can set up single sign-on, so users will automatically be signed-in to your help center and will not have to enter their email in the form.
+You can't remove any of the default fields on the submit request form; however, you can set up single sign-on (SSO), so users will automatically be signed-in to your help center and will not have to enter their email in the form.
 See Single sign-on options in Zendesk for more information on SSO.

 To copy multiple users, use a comma to separate each email address.